Gevuina: Uses and cultivation

 The seeds are eaten raw, cooked in boiling water or toasted.
 The nuts contain about 12 percent protein, 49 percent oil, and 24 percent carbohydrates.
 The seed has a very high concentration of monounsaturated oils and is also obtained for several purposes in Chile.
 It is rich in antioxidants such as vitamin E (α-tocotrienol) and β-carotene.
 Its oil is an ingredient in some sunscreens.
 Gevuina oil is used as a cosmetic ingredient for its moisturizing qualities and because it is a source of omega 7 fatty acids (palmitoleic acid).
 Production of seeds may vary greatly from tree to tree.
+The plant is also a source of cetoleic acid, a rare fatty acid.

 The tree is a good honey plant for bees and is also cultivated as an ornamental plant.
 The seed shells contain tannin that is used for tanning leather.
 The tree has an acceptable frost resistance (at least −12 °C (10 °F)) when mature.
 The wood is cream-colored with dark brown streaking and is used in cabinetry and musical instruments.

 It was introduced to Great Britain in 1826.
 It grows well there, in Ireland and in New Zealand and California.
 A few specimens are cultivated in Spain and in the Pacific Northwest of the United States.
 It grows well in temperate oceanic climates with cool temperatures where frosts occur commonly in winter, and has thrived in southern New Zealand.
 It needs 5 years to first harvest and 7 or 8 years for full production.
 In Seattle, Washington, squirrels and birds eat seeds from the trees.
 New varieties of greater yield than the original wild stock are being developed in both Chile and New Zealand.

-As of 1982 only a tiny faction of the nuts of wild stands were collected for processing.
+As of 1982, only a tiny fraction of the nuts of wild stands were collected for processing.